prooph/service-bus/docs/service_bus_system.md

 # Messaging

-The goal of a message dispatch process is to locate and invoke an appropriate message handler with the message.
+The goal of a message dispatch process is to locate and invoke an appropriate message handler.
 This is true for commands and events (both are messages and only differ in their intention).
 The message handler itself is hidden behind a bus.
-The message sender don't know anything about the handler.
-All it knows is that it has to create a message with a set of defined properties or at least with the intention of the message in form of a message name and trigger the dispatch process on a bus.
-The bus is responsible for delivering the message to it's handler even if the message handler is part of another system and can only be reached via a remote interface.
+A sender don't know anything about the handler.
+It creates a message and triggers the dispatch process on a message bus.
+The bus is responsible for delivering the message to it's handler even if the message handler is part of an external system that can only be accessed via a remote interface.
 Messaging means fire and forget.
-The sender gets no response when it triggers the dispatch.
+The sender gets no response when it triggers the dispatch except an error occurs during the dispatch process.
+In this case the message bus throws an exception.

 # Synchronous Versus Asynchronous Processing

-PSB provides both possibilities with the public api of the [CommandBus](command_bus.md) and [EventBus](event_bus.md) as a unified interface.
+PSB provides both possibilities behind a unified interface.
 Remember the statement "Messaging means fire and forget".
 The message sender never knows if the message will be processed synchronous or asynchronous.
-It depends on the bus configuration (or the used plugins).
+It depends on the bus configuration and/or the used plugins.
 A message can directly be routed to it's handler.
 In this case we talk about synchronous message processing.
 If the receiver of the message is a [Prooph\ServiceBus\Message\MessageDispatcherInterface](message_dispatcher.md) the message is normally processed asynchronously.